 The Ontario Hockey Association Major Junior A Series made it known to the Ottawa area that they were eager to expand to the Nation’s Capital in lieu of the construction of the J. Benson Centre as part of Ottawa’s centennial projects.
 On February 16, 1967, the City of Ottawa was awarded a franchise.

-Three parties had submitted applications for entry to the league.
-A group comprised of local businessmen- -Bill Cowley, Howard Darwin, and Bill Touhey, as well as Alderman Howard Henry- -was successful in bringing Major Junior A hockey to Ottawa for the 1967-68 season.
+Three parties submitted applications for the team, a group comprised of local businessmen -Bill Cowley, Howard Darwin, and Bill Touhey, as well as Alderman Howard Henry- was successful in bringing Major Junior A hockey to Ottawa for the 1967-68 season.
 Before the first season began, however, Bill Touhey stepped aside and local sportswriter, Jack Kinsella, became one of the owners.